anexia/csi-driver/README.md

 > [!IMPORTANT]
 > Make sure to set both `$ANEXIA_TOKEN` and `$STORAGE_SERVER_INTERFACE_ID` with the data from the prerequirements.
+> We recommend to execute the following steps in an empty directory as it creates a new file (`kustomization.yaml`) in the current working directory.

 ```bash
 # Create secret from Anexia Engine service-account token